 The military offers new dads ten days of leave after a baby is born.
 If the father is deployed when the newborn arrives, the leave may be taken after he returns from the deployment.
 Each branch of service has specific rules as far as when fathers are able to take this leave and if the leave must be taken consecutively.

-.
+When military members enlist, they have the option to elect the GI Bill.
 The current GI Bill program is the Post 9/11 GI Bill.
 It covers tuition for the military member for four years based on in-state rates with rates varying by state.
 In addition, the military member is entitled to a housing allowance at the rate of an E-5 with dependents for the zip code of the school as well as a $1,000 annual book allowance.
 At certain times in the military career, the military member may have the option to transfer GI Bill benefits to a spouse or dependent.

 Those who serve in the military for at least twenty years are eligible for retirement from service.
 For every year of service the military member earns 2.5% towards his retirement.
 At twenty years, he is at a 50% level (2.5% x 20).
 This means he is eligible for 50% of his base pay.
 Many now fall under the High-3 calculation where the highest three years of pay are averaged.
 The service member then receives 50% of this for the remainder of his life.
 Through the Survivor Benefits Plan, dependents may continue to receive a portion of the pay even after the military member’s death.

 In addition to monthly base pay and allowances for special skills such as being airborne qualified or a pilot, the military offers a wide array of benefits.
 While benefits and levels may change, the basic benefits will continue to remain in place for those serve and their families.